Before you start using Konversation regularly, you should set how you will be identified on the network.

 If you check this box,

-Konversation will automatically send the Away message to all channels joined with this Identity.
+Konversation will automatically send the Away command to all channels joined with this Identity.

 Away messages are often considered annoying by other users.
 Use this option carefully, with consideration for your fellow IRC users.